bertonfederico/k8_healtcare_cluster/README.md

     kind: Deployment
     name: new-eeg-data-endpoint-deployment
 ```
-This requires that the following be established in the DEPLOYMENTS:
+This requires that the following be established in the deployments:
 - the minimum amount of CPU guaranteed to the container
 - the maximum amount of CPU that the container can use
 ```yaml